MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps.md

  - [X] A [Microsoft developer account](https://docs.microsoft.com/en-us/windows/uwp/publish/opening-a-developer-account)
  - [X] Completed [steps for publishing a Windows app](https://docs.microsoft.com/en-us/windows/uwp/publish/)

-Coming soon, existing PWAs on the web meeting specific criteria will be auto-indexed by the Bing search engine into the Microsoft Store (where developers will have the option to directly manage them their Windows 10 audience).
+In the coming months, existing PWAs on the web meeting [specific criteria](./progressive-web-apps/microsoft-store.md#criteria-for-automatic-submission) will be auto-indexed by the Bing search engine into the Microsoft Store (where developers can directly manage them for their Windows 10 audience).

 Check out [PWAs in the Microsoft Store](./progressive-web-apps/microsoft-store.md) for further details.